Computability of the Channel Reliability Function and Related Bounds: Definitions and Basic Results

 In the following, we will introduce some definitions from \emph{computable analysis} \cite{W00, So87, PoRi17}, which we will subsequently apply.

 \begin{Definition} A sequence of rational numbers $\{r_n\}_{n\in\NN}$ is called a computable sequence if there exist recursive functions $a,b,s:\NN\to\NN$ with $b(n)\not = 0$ for all $n\in\NN$ and

 \end{Definition} \begin{Definition} We say that a computable sequence $\{r_n\}_{n\in\NN}$ of rational numbers converges effectively, i.e., computably, to a number $x$, if a recursive function $a:\NN\to\NN$ exists such that $|x-r_n|<\frac 1{2^N}$ for all $N\in\NN$ and all $n\in\NN$ with $n\geq a(N)$ applies. \end{Definition} We can now introduce computable numbers. \begin{Definition} A real number $x$ is said to be computable if there exists a computable sequence of rational numbers $\{r_n\}_{n\in\NN}$, such that $|x-r_n|<2^{-n}$ for all $n\in\NN$.
-We denote the set of computable real numbers by $\RR_c$. \end{Definition} Next we need suitable subsets of the natural numbers. \begin{Definition} A set $A\subset\NN$ is called recursive if there exists a computable function $f$, such that $f(x)=1$ if $x\in A$ and $f(x)=0$ if $x\in A^c$. \end{Definition} \begin{Definition} A set $A\subset \NN$ is recursively enumerable if there exists a recursive function whose domain is exactly $A$. \end{Definition} \begin{Definition} Let $A\subset\NN$ be recursively enumerable.
-A function $f:A\to\NN$ is called partial recursive if there exists a Turing machine $TM_f$ which computes $f$. \end{Definition}
+We denote the set of computable real numbers by $\RR_c$. \end{Definition} Next we need suitable subsets of the natural numbers. \begin{Definition} A set $A\subset\NN$ is called recursive if there exists a recursive function $f$, such that $f(x)=1$ if $x\in A$ and $f(x)=0$ if $x\in A^c$. \end{Definition} \begin{Definition} A set $A\subset \NN$ is recursively enumerable if there exists a recursive function whose domain is exactly $A$. \end{Definition} \begin{Remark} For the definition of recursive and partial recursive functions see \cite{W00}.
+Recursive functions $f:\NN\to\NN$ are the building blocks to develop the framework for computing theory on rational numbers, on real numbers and on related functions defined over these number fields.
+This theory captures exactly what can be done in theory with digital computers on these number fields.
+We will then introduce the concept of computable performance functions on the basis of computability theory.
+It is important to note that computability theory formalizes as computable exactly what is computable with perfect digital computers. \end{Remark}